 Whether you are an expert yogi or just casually practicing yoga you should give a retreat a shot!
 Where better to try one than in South East Asia – people from all around the world have been coming here for the best yoga experience.
 Laos, PDR (People’s Democratic Republic or also short for Please Don’t Rush) is one of South East Asia’s most chilled out places.
 Unlike other countries, you don’t hear the sounds of motorbikes beeping on the frantic streets and everything in general runs at a slower pace here.

-Laos yoga retreats offers various programs throughout the year.
+Laos yoga retreats offer various programs throughout the year.
 The Ayurveda yoga retreat takes place over 4 days in February at the Mandala Ou Resort nestled in the sleepy town Nong Khiaw just north of Luang Prabang town.
 The resort is fully booked out so during the time of your retreat no one else is staying at the resort which really adds to a relaxing, fulfilling yoga experience and taking time for yourself.

 How to get there?